 We begin family therapy as early as the first week of treatment, again based on the clients unique set of circumstances.
 It’s a collaborative process between the family therapist, client and their families.
 As long as the proper consents are in place, families members are kept abreast of their loved ones progress throughout their treatment.

-Family therapy is preferred to be conducted in person, although can also be done via HIPPA compliant Skype or conference calls.
+Family therapy is preferred to be conducted in person, although can also be done via HIPAA compliant Skype or conference calls.
 When a family member is traveling a distance for family therapy sessions we provide a minimum of three days of intensive family therapy programming which would include: daily sessions with the family therapist, session with the psychiatrist, adjunct therapists sessions as well meeting with the internal medicine physician if there are any significant medical issues.

 Cinema Therapy Group